Risk Dimensions and Data Sources

 2.1.
 Institutional Arrangements & Good Governance

-Risk definition: Governance consists of the traditions and institutions by which authority in a country is exercised.
+Governance consists of the traditions and institutions by which authority in a country is exercised.
 This includes the process by which governments are selected, monitored, and replaced; the capacity of the government to effectively formulate and implement sound policies; and the respect of citizens and the state for the institutions that govern economic and social interactions among them.
 Good governance requires that all institutional actors involved in managing the social and environmental performance in a country, including citizens, organisations and private entities, work in a common direction.
 Poor governance leads to increased political and social risks, institutional failure, and lowered capacities to deliver.
 Therefore, good social and environmental governance requires clear legal frameworks, comprehensive social and environmental policies, enforceable regulations, institutions that work, smooth execution and citizen-based mechanisms of accountability, as well as strong interconnections between these entities.

-Data Source: The Worldwide Governance Indicators (WGI) database, 2024 (link to the dataset). ranks a variety of good governance indicators: government effectiveness, voice and accountability, political stability and absence of violence/terrorism, regulatory quality, rule of law, and control of corruption.
+The Worldwide Governance Indicators (WGI) database, 2024 (link to the dataset). ranks a variety of good governance indicators: government effectiveness, voice and accountability, political stability and absence of violence/terrorism, regulatory quality, rule of law, and control of corruption.

-Notes on the dataset: This dataset was the most comprehensive available to cover 212 countries in the tool.
+This dataset was the most comprehensive available to cover 212 countries in the tool.
 Where there is a lack of good governance, buyers should consider additional checks and balances to gauge the impact on their specific supply chains.
 Good supplier relations and visits are crucial first steps in this regard, and buying from the “general” market in high-risk countries must be reconsidered.
 Third-party verification and certification that address the specific risk areas may also be required.
 An average of all six indicators was used to calculate the governance risk rating used within the tool.

 3. The Social Risk Category